-- 1 Right-click on the desktop and select Personalize from the shortcut menu. - 2 Click Display Settings.
+- 1 Right-click on the desktop and select Personalize. - 2 Click Display Settings.
 The Display Settings window appears. - 3 Follow the on-screen instructions to change the settings.

 Additionally, you can set the display colors and resolution for each display and customize the Multiple Monitors mode.